A log resolution for the theta divisor of a hyperelliptic curve: Introduction

 \subsection{Ideas of the proof}

-Let us discuss the method we use to prove Theorem \ref{theorem: log resolution of hyperelliptic theta divisors}.
-Our main tool is Bertram's blowup construction for a chain of maps \cite{Bertram92} (for a detailed and complete review of this construction, see \S \ref{sec: Bertram's blow up construction}).

-One inconvenient point in the process above is that the Brill-Noether varieties $W_{g-1}^r(C)$ are not smooth, which makes it hard to keep track of conormal bundles and exceptional divisors in the various blowups.
-Fortunately, on a hyperelliptic curve, each $W_{g-1}^r(C)$ has a natural resolution of singularities by $C_{g-1-2r}$, the $(g-1-2r)$-th symmetric product of the curve, viewed as the space of effective divisors of degree $g-1-2r$ on $C$.
+The main tool is Bertram's blowup construction for a chain of maps \cite{Bertram92}.
+One inconvenient point in the process described above is that the Brill-Noether varieties $W_{g-1}^r(C)$ are not smooth, which makes it hard to keep track of conormal bundles and exceptional divisors in the various blowups.
+Fortunately, on a hyperelliptic curve, each $W_{g-1}^r(C)$ has a natural resolution of singularities by $C_{g-1-2r}$, viewed as the space of effective divisors of degree $g-1-2r$ on $C$.
 Let $g_2^1$ be the line bundle corresponding to the hyperelliptic map $h \colon C \to \bP^1$.
-For $0\leq r\leq n$, the resolution of singularities is the Abel-Jacobi mapping
+For $0\leq r\leq n=\lfloor \frac{g-1}{2}\rfloor$, the resolution of singularities is given by the Abel-Jacobi mapping

-where $n=\lfloor \frac{g-1}{2}\rfloor$.
-Since it is easier to blow up smooth varieties, we therefore modify the construction from above, and instead of the subvarieties $W_{g-1}^r(C)$, we work with the chain of maps $\{\delta_i\}_{i=0}^n$.
-The advantage is that we do not need to analyze the singularities of the proper transforms of $W^r_{g-1}(C)$ and how they intersect with exceptional divisors; instead, we transform the problem into checking that certain maps are embeddings (see Lemma \ref{lemma: injective map imply smooth chain and normal crossing}), which eventually reduces to the calculation of certain conormal bundles.
-The projectivized conormal bundles that show up as exceptional divisors are closely related to secant bundles over symmetric products of $\bP^1$; for that reason, Bertram's result about these secant bundles is another important tool that we use.
+Since it is easier to blow up smooth varieties, instead of $W_{g-1}^r(C)$, we work with the chain of maps $\{\delta_i\}_{i=0}^n$.
+The advantage is that we do not need to analyze the singularities of the proper transforms of $W^r_{g-1}(C)$ and how they intersect with exceptional divisors; instead, we transform the problem into checking that certain maps are embeddings (see Proposition \ref{prop: injective map imply smooth chain and normal crossing}), which eventually reduces to the calculation of certain conormal bundles.
+The projectivized conormal bundles that show up as exceptional divisors are closely related to secant bundles over symmetric products of $\bP^1$; for that reason, Bertram's result about these secant bundles is another crucial input.